When I was a teen, back in the 80’s – yes, I’m old – there was this bakery just off my local high street.

-In February of this year, the lights went out at the Super Bowl.
+In February 2013, the lights went out at the Super Bowl.
 Oreo Cookie famously took advantage of it with a quick creative that they posted on Twitter.

 As you can see from the image, it received almost 16,000 retweets, and was favourited 6,400 times.
 It received praise from various publications, and was used by many social media consultants as the dawn of real-time marketing.